techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here’s the continuation of the Kubernetes interview and real-time questions:

----

 ### 141. Question:
 Which Kubernetes object ensures that a specific number of identical pods are running at any given time, and can automatically create or delete pods to meet this requirement?
 - **A. Deployment**